 Electromagnetic coils are produced by winding a conducting wire in the shape of a coil, spiral, or helix.
 The shape and dimensions of a coil are designed to fulfill a particular purpose.
 Parameters such as inductance, resistance, and strength of the desired magnetic field greatly influence the design of coil windings.

-This arrangement is used in transmission and reception magnetics of Ethernet cables and can commonly be seen in the form of a ferrite bead clamped to the outside of USB, laptop power supply, and HDMI cables.
+This arrangement is used in the transmission and reception magnetics of Ethernet cables and can commonly be seen in the form of a ferrite bead clamped to the outside of USB, laptop power supply, and HDMI cables.
 Bifilar-wound coils are often used to construct wire-wound resistors with negligible parasitic self-inductance.

 A trifilar-wound coil is created using three strands of wire spooled together.

 Traditional solder-based connections are not suitable for connecting such fine wires, as they can lead to undesired side effects such as oxidation, inferior conductivity, and low durability.
-To overcome these problems, Benatav has developed a proven, cutting-edge, thermo-pressure technology to produce precise soldering with tight tolerances at very high temperatures.
-Our thermo-pressure bonding technology allows us to connect ultrafine wires with none of the previously mentioned drawbacks.
+To overcome these problems, Benatav has developed a proven, cutting-edge thermo-pressure technology that enables precise soldering with tight tolerances at very high temperatures.
+Our thermo-pressure bonding technology allows us to connect ultrafine wires without experiencing the drawbacks mentioned earlier.

 Whatever your micro coil requirements, due to our extensive specialist experience, chances are that we have already solved any issues that may prevent us from producing your coils at highly competitive rates.